 Emergency protocols Elevators may be unsafe for emergency evacuation.
 Exit by stairs is a barrier to persons with disabilities.
 Emergency protocols provide that employees who are unable to use the stairs will wait in the area of refuse on each floor, and first responders will be alerted so that they can provide assistance.
 Employees with disabilities provided with individualized emergency response information where necessary.
 Floor wardens are made aware of these requirements.
 The Company's human resources and occupational health and safety team take steps on an ongoing basis to determine whether employees require individualized emergency response information.
 Continue existing practices.
 Ergonomics Employees have differing ergonomic requirements for their workstation.
 Engineering laboratories have some accessibility barriers due to countertop seating.
 Most workstations are height adjustable and are fitted with adjustable monitor arms and chairs.
 Periodic ergonomic consultations are available for employees.
 Special accommodations (including ergonomic accessories) are provided as needed.
 Upgraded workspaces to include sit-stand desks.
-Consider accommodations for employees who need to use engineering laboratories on a case-by- case basis.
+Consider accommodations for employees who need to use engineering laboratories on a case-by-case basis.
 Continue existing practices.
 Choice of workplace None.
-Most employees have the option of working remotely some or all of the time, depending on their role.
-This gives employees the flexibility to work in the location most suited to their unique needs.
-Continue to show flexibility and willingness to accommodate different preferences and needs.
-Continue existing practices.
+All employees must work in the office Tuesday - Thursday.
+Exceptions to this policy are managed case by case by HR Continue to work hybrid work schedule.
+Consider exceptions as presented by employees Continue existing practices.